MartinMuska/calculator/README.md

 Open the `index.html` file in a web browser.

 ## License
-This project is open and download for anyone to use.
+This project is licensed under the MIT License